Maryland Drug Lawyer

 The penalties will also vary significantly depending on the amount of the prited item the person is in possession of, if they are considered to have intent to sell that item, or if there are some other related items found on the person of the accused.

 There are also penalties associated with bringing prohibited items into the state of Maryland, which means that you could be facing serious penalties and fines even if you are only traveling through the State of Maryland and your final destination is elsewhere.
-With all of these various rules about what constitutes a drug related crime in Maryland, it is imperative that you contact a qualified and knowledgeable Maryland drug lawyer who can help you understand the severity of the charges that you face.
+With all of these various rules about what constitutes a drug related crime in Maryland, it is imperative that you contact a qualified and knowledgeable attorney who can help you understand the severity of the controlled substance charges that you face.

 - Drug Offenses in Maryland